Auto Accident FAQs

 The sooner, the better.
 It is important to alert your insurance company immediately following a car accident.
 You can call them and explain how the accident happened or you can file a claim online.
 As soon as you have all the facts, it’s important to keep a copy of all reports and details for your own records.
 Then, make sure your insurance company has the same information.

 Having thorough, detailed, and consistent information is important should you decide to file a personal injury suit later on.
-Your claim should include:
+Your claim can include:

 - Medical costs